Three semi trucks lined up, one is yellow, one is green and one is red

 Level 6 DOT Inspection: Enhanced NAS Inspection for Radioactive Shipments

 A Level 6 DOT inspection is reserved for trailers carrying radioactive materials.
-It consists of everything that would normally be examined during a Level 1 inspection with the added measure of radiological checking.
-Once radioactive cargo is checked, the driver will be given a special nuclear symbol that needs to be displayed on the truck until it reaches their destination.
+It consists of everything that would normally be examined during a DOT level 1 inspection with the added measure of radiological checking.
+Once radiological shipments are checked, the driver will be given a special nuclear symbol that needs to be displayed on the truck until it reaches their destination.

 What is the most common DOT inspection?